codingsona/gamesquery/README.md

 ## Setup
 1. Clone the repository
    git clone https://github.com/codingsona/gamesquery.git
-2. Get API key from www.giantbomb.com/api and configure .env file under project root
+2. Get API key from www.giantbomb.com/api and configure .env file under project root directory gamesquery.
+   contents of .env file:
+   GIANTBOMB_API_KEY='YOUR_API_KEY'
+3. To start manually, use steps 4 and 5.
+To start via docker, use step 6.
-3. Create a new python virtual environment and activate it.
-Once activated, install the required python modules manually:
+4. Create a new python virtual environment.
+Activate the virtual env and install the required python modules manually:
+   python -m venv myvenv
+   source myenv/bin/activate
    pip install -r requirements.txt
+5. Execute below commands to start the application:
+   python manage.py runserver 0.0.0.0:8000
-5. Alternatively, Start the docker service and then issue the below command:
+6. Start the docker service and then issue the below command:
    docker-compose up --build